CSESoc-CompClub/constitution/CONSTITUTION.rst

 #.
 The official name of the club shall be CSESoc CompClub.
 #.
 The aims and objectives of the club are:

    #.
-Introduce highschool students to computer science and coding.
+Introduce highschool students to computer science, programming, related careers and industries.
+   #.
+Promote the computing field to underrepresented groups of highschool students.
    #.
 Deliver engaging and high quality learning content to students.
    #.
 Help current CSE students gain teaching and volunteering experience.